tosifAN/privacy_sherlock/README.md

 #### MySQL Data Loading
 Enter your MySQL connection details (host, user, password, database).
-Write your SQL query (e.g., SELECT * FROM users).
-Click "Load MySQL Data" to load and display the data.
+Click "Load MySQL Data" to load data.
 #### Amazon S3 Data Loading
 Enter your AWS Access Key and Secret Key.
-Provide your S3 Bucket Name and File Key (the path to your CSV file in S3).
+Provide your S3 Bucket Name.
-Click "Load Amazon S3 Data" to load and display the data.
+Click "Load Amazon S3 Data" to load data.
 #### MongoDB Data Loading
-Enter your MongoDB URI, Database Name, and Collection Name.
+Enter your MongoDB URI and Database Name.
-Click "Load MongoDB Data" to load and display the data.
+Click "Load MongoDB Data" to load data.
 #### Extract PII
 Once the data is loaded from any source, click "Extract PII".
-The app will automatically detect PII based on predefined regular expressions.
+The app will  detect PII based on regular expressions or Presidio library.
 #### Classify and Visualize PII
 After extracting PII, click "Classify PII".
 The app will classify the PII into categories (financial, personal, etc.).
-A pie chart will be displayed to visualize the distribution of PII categories.
+A bar graph will be displayed to visualize the distribution of PII categories.

 ### Project Structure
 ```bash